 Dementia is a general term for a set of symptoms that includes memory loss, impaired communication skills, a decline in reasoning and changes in behavior.
-It most commonly strikes elderly people and used to be referred to as senility.
+It most commonly strikes elderly people who may need assisted living with memory care services.

 Alzheimer’s disease is a specific illness that is the most common cause of dementia.
 Though many diseases can cause dementia, Alzheimer’s — which affects 5.7 million Americans today — accounts for 60 percent to 80 percent of dementia cases, which is why you often hear the terms used interchangeably.

 But there are many other conditions that can cause symptoms of dementia like vascular dementia, which is the second most common cause, accounting for about 10 percent of dementia cases.
 Vascular dementia is caused by a stroke or poor blood flow to the brain.

 Other degenerative disorders that can cause dementia include Lewy body dementia, Parkinson’s disease, Frontotemporal dementia, Creutzfeldt-Jakob disease, Chronic Traumatic Encephalopathy (CTE), Huntington’s disease and Korsakoff Syndrome.
 Some patients may also have more than one form of dementia known as mixed dementia.